 In the 401(k) field, Tom works with employers to set up and manage retirement plans that help participants prepare for retirement.
 He works with companies to develop strong employee education programs including onsite workshops and face-to-face meetings.
 Tom also works with employers to help them understand and address their fiduciary responsibilities.
 His WFG team of professionals work together to help clients manage the most appropriate, cost effective retirement plan.
 Tom also leads interactive discussions and break-out sessions during The Plan Sponsor University (TPSU) programs in the Washington, DC Metro area.

-Tom is a proud member of the team at Washington Financial Group that was named a 2020 NAPA Top DC Advisor Team as well as the 2017 PLANSPONSOR Retirement Plan Adviser Small Team of the Year.
+Tom is a proud member of the team at Washington Financial Group that was named a 2021 PLANADVISER Top 100 Retirement Plan Advisor, a 2020 NAPA Top DC Advisor Team as well as the 2017 PLANSPONSOR Retirement Plan Adviser Small Team of the Year.
 The 2017 PLANSPONSOR Retirement Plan Adviser of the Year winners have demonstrated leadership and a commitment to excellence for their retirement plan sponsor clients and participants.

 Tom is an active volunteer in the Vienna community coaching a variety of sports teams.
 He is married and has four children.